aforoughi1/IntelligentOne/README.md

 # IntelligentOne
 IntelligentOne is an AI-powered platform designed for predictive modelling in capital markets, leveraging machine learning (ML) across technical indicators, financial metrics, and sentiment analysis.
 It systematically processes vast volumes of historical market data, news articles, balance sheets, and income statements.

 The platform performs end-to-end data engineering, constructing relevant indicators and extracting key features that feed into a robust ML modelling pipeline.
-Utilizing AutoML.Net, IntelligentOne evaluates a wide range of machine learning algorithms to automatically identify the optimal predictive models.
+Powered by AutoML.Net, IntelligentOne dynamically selects and trains the most effective models by evaluating a wide range of machine learning algorithms.

-Its intuitive user interface (UI) integrates dynamic charting with trained model outputs, enhancing analytical depth and supporting data-driven decision-making.
+Its intuitive user interface (UI) merges real-time charting with trained model outputs, enhancing analytical depth and supporting data-driven decision-making.

 ![IntelligentOne UWP App](/images/IntelligentOneScreenshot1.png)